 Well, it’s not ACTUALLY new – almost a year ago I started to draft this post and realized I never hit publish.
 I have been remiss by not keeping up on the QuiltingintheFog.com blog, opting to use Instagram as my preferred way to track my work.
 Anyhoo – I adore this quilt!
 I drink in all of the colors every morning and evening as I gaze upon it.
 Best of all, making this quilt yielded tons of scraps and tiny pieced bits that I’ve used in several other quilts since this was finished.
 A shout out to #tarafaughnan who provided the inspiration for the #barquilt.

 New Bed Quilt for us!

 Keeping with my New Years Resolution to sew only what I have and NOT add more fabric to my hoard…I pulled out my technicolor scrap pile and created this quilt using foundation piecing.
 Not really having an overall plan or any idea how it would turn out, I must admit I LOVE it!
 The oblong bricks create an exciting energy.
 It practically screams at you!
 I’m quilting it now. #scrapquilting

 I’ve had this beautiful panel of a Japanese print hanging around for a while and finally sat down to tackle the “one block wonder” technique.
-I love how it turned out!
+I’m happy with how it turned out but have no idea what to do with it.
 I only wish I had more of this fabric as it’s a weird size that it’s not useful for much.
 Ideas? #oneblockwonder